 You can comment in any of the following ways:

 You should ensure that your comments are with us no later than the closing date given on your notification letter.
+Please provide us with your full name and postal address for your comments to be taken into account.

 You might also like to send a copy of your comments to your local Councillors to make them aware of your views.
 Details of all of Fareham's Councillors are on Fareham Borough Council's website, or you can call us and we will let you know who they are.